willmotil/MonoGameAssimpModelLoader/README.md

 * Subdivision tesselator to lower or increase the lod of a model.

+* Id like to also find a way to import bvh data for animations probably beyond me atm.

 * In some manner ill probably add a way to turn the model into a simpler data structure a xnb or dat file.

   So that this whole thing may just become a intermediate converter in the end.